facelessuser/coloraide/docs/src/markdown/filters.md

 # Filters

-ColorAide implements a number of filters implemented as plugins.
-The first set of filters mirror those found in the W3C [Filter Effects Module Level 1][filter-effects] specification, specifically the filters that directly apply to colors.
-The second set of filters simulate color vision deficiencies.
+ColorAide implements a number of filters with each filter being provided as a plugin.
+Filters simply apply some logic to transform a color in some specific way.
+Filters can be used to lighten colors, adjust saturation, or completely change the color.
+Filters can even be used to simulate things like [color vision deficiencies](#color-vision-deficiency-simulation).

 ## W3C Filter Effects

-The following filters are all supported in ColorAide and generally adhere to the specification in regards to behavior.
+The W3C [Filter Effects Module Level 1][filter-effects] specification outline a number of filters for use in SVG and CSS.
+ColorAide implements all the filters that directly apply to colors.
 By default, filters are applied in the Linear sRGB color space, but can be applied in sRGB if requested.
 All other color spaces will throw an error.

 /// tab | Normal
 ![Normal](./images/colorchart.png)